Military Tuition and Types of Funding

 An education from Post University is both valuable and affordable.
 We work with you to find a plan that works, no matter what your education goals may be.

 As part of our Military Program, you will be assigned a specially trained Military Finance Specialist who will assist you in obtaining your Military Education Benefits.
-Your Military Finance Specialist also will work with you in completing other forms of financial aid packages as needed.
+Your Military Finance Specialist also will work with you in completing other forms of financial aid packages and can discuss other scholarships and grants you may be eligible for.

 Tuition & Fees for Military